N-Wouda/PL-Hourly-Heuristic/README.md

 ## Heuristic

 Available in `/heuristic`.
-The heuristic is inspired by the adaptive large neighbourhood search (ALNS) metaheuristic, and performs several operators to achieve a reasonable solution in little time.
+The heuristic is based on the adaptive large neighbourhood search (ALNS) metaheuristic, and performs several operators to achieve a reasonable solution in little time.
 No optimality guarantees are made.
 Usage,